Governor General’s Gold Medals

 For research thesis/dissertation nominations (not required for course-based master’s):

-1. Two original letters of recommendation (signed and on letterhead) evaluating the quality, and describing how the dissertation represents original work which makes an unusually significant contribution to the discipline.
-It is recommended that these letters also communicate the nominee’s outstanding level of achievement in research compared to other students in the same program or whom the referee has encountered in the past.
+1. Two original letters of recommendation (signed and on letterhead) evaluating the quality of the research and describing how the dissertation represents original work which makes an unusually significant contribution to the discipline.
+It is recommended that these letters also communicate the nominee’s outstanding level of achievement in research compared to other students in the same program or with whom the referee has encountered in the past.
 The letters are to be written by:

 b) A member of the nominee’s thesis/dissertation committee;

-2. A statement written by the candidate clearly addressing how the research represents original work that makes an unusually significant contribution to the discipline and where applicable benefit humanity (max.
+2. A statement written by the candidate clearly addressing how the research represents original work that makes an unusually significant contribution to the discipline and where applicable benefits humanity (max.
 1 page, single-spaced);

 3. For doctoral nominations only: A copy of the external examiner’s pre-defence report signed and dated by the examiner (or authenticated upon submission to SGS).